aimms/how-to/Articles/531/531-create-wonderful-webui-widgets.rst

 #.
 It is admittedly lengthy, but having this length and indentation, makes the structure apparent.

 #.
-Lines 38-61 are part of an if-then-else-endif expression; based on a condition, a row is added to the tooltip table.
+Lines 38-61 are part of an if-then-else expression; based on a condition, a row is added to the tooltip table.

 Detail context menu
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^